CPI InflationCPI Inflation API

 https://api.apiverve.com/v1/cpiinflation

-Here are examples of how to call the CPI Inflation API in different programming languages:
+How to call the CPI Inflation API in different programming languages.

 cURL Request